calvm32/2D_Q-tensor/README.md

 "*Q-tensor 2D*" is an implementation of the Landau-de Gennes Q-tensor model for liquid crystals based on Andrew Hicks' "[*Q-tensor 3D*](https://github.com/andrewlhicks/q-tensor-3d)".
 Unlike *Q-tensor 3D*, this repository is designed to be run locally.
 To do so, simply download the repository and begin changing values in the files under the **user_settings** folder.

+When your solution is written to a .pvd file, open it in your software (we use Paraview), and
+1. select the input as **q1**
+2. navigate to filters > programmable > programmable filter
+3. run the script from the "**paraview**" file in the "**scripts**" folder
+4. navigate to filters > common > glyph
+5. change the input array to **n** and optionally adjust other features

 ## Understanding the "**settings**" file

 This file allows the user to control various settings relating to the mesh, boundary condition, and solving method.